mertenpopp/AirlineTycoon/README.md

     * Consider all security measures (e.g. plane crash not possible anymore if plane is protected)
     * Align calculation of arab trust for player and computer
 * Remove strange reduction of flight cost in calculation of image change (was a disadvantage for computer player)
-* Computer player pays real cost for plane upgrades
+* Computer player pays real price for plane upgrades
-* Reduce (~ half) cost of plane security upgrades
 * Fix random crash (during checking of flight plans)

 Misc:
+* Reduce (~ half) cost of plane security upgrades
 * Spy reports enemy activity based on skill
 * ArabAir opens one hour earlier
 * Calculate route utilization as average of previous 7 days